DeCo-Education/DeCo-Docs/docs/community-docs/2-how-to-be-a-cabin-leader.md

 - Who love the idea of communities and would love to strengthen the education community within Ergo through DeCo.
 - Who is interested in developing leadership and teaching skills through facilitating other members in their blockchain education journey.

+In short, anybody can be a cabin leader, as long as they take the initiative!

 ## What do I need, to be a Successful Cabin Leader
 Being a Cabin Leader is not rocket science, it does not require intricate skills like how a neurosurgeon would have to be train.
 All it requires is a desire to teach/contribute.